-Internet Explorer 11 (IE11) is supported as a Level 2 browser for use with Looker.
-For the best experience with Looker we suggest that you use Microsoft Edge, which is supported at Level 1, if you prefer or are required to use a Microsoft browser.
+Starting in Looker 22.16, Internet Explorer 11 (IE11) is no longer supported for use with Looker.
+If you prefer or are required to use a Microsoft browser, for the best experience with Looker we suggest that you use Microsoft Edge, which is supported at Level 1.

 If you are currently using IE11, we recommend you switch to Edge or another Level 1 supported browser.

 In 2015, Microsoft released the Edge browser as a replacement for IE. As Internet Explorer no longer receives major updates, it misses the latest security patches and new functionality for complex web apps like Looker.